-Personal Details Agent's Details (if applicable)
+Personal Det ails Agent's Details (if applicable)

 Title

 First Name

 Last Name

 Job Title (Where relevant)

 Organisation (where relevant

 Address Line 1

 Line 2

 Line 3

 Line 4

 Post Code

 Telephone No.

 E-Mail Address

-Please tick if you would prefer correspondence in Welsh 4
+Please tick if you w ould prefer correspondence in Welsh ]

 We prefer to correspond by e-mail.
-Please tick if you wou Id prefer future updates by post $\square$
+Please tick if you would prefer future updates by post

-Please note all comments will be publically available and cannot be to be retained on the Council's LDP Database and will only be used in rela Development Plan.
+\Please note all comments will be publically available and cannot be treated as confidential.
+Your information will be retained on the Council's LDP Database and will only be used in relation to preparation of the Local Development Plan.

 Office Use Only: Representor Number